 Standards in Section 6.8.16.

-Special provisions regarding Nonconforming Structures and uses in the Hazard Overlay District shall be regulated entirely by Section 6.8, apply to Section 6.8.
+Special provisions regarding Nonconforming Structures and uses in the Hazard Overlay District shall be regulated entirely by Section 6.8. apply to Section 6.8.
 The general provisions of Section 4.7 and 4.8 shall also apply.
 The DRB, after public notice and hearing per Section 8.2, may approve the repair, relocation, replacement, or enlargement of a Nonconforming Structure within the jurisdiction of the Flood Hazard Overlay District provided that:

 The proposed Development is in compliance with all the Development standards in Section 6.8.16 and must meet the requirements covered under definitions in Section 6.8.4.